syncfusion-content/windowsforms-docs/WindowsForms/Grid/Editing.md

 Dim currentCell As GridCurrentCell = Me.gridControl1.CurrentCell

-'Editing for the rows in-between 2 and 6 will be cancelled.
+'Editing for the rows in-between 2 and 6 will be canceled.
 If currentCell.RangeInfo.IntersectsWith(GridRangeInfo.Rows(2, 6)) Then

 e.Cancel = True